clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 * Visualize the relationships between the hundreds of Certification Authorities (CAs) in the Federal Public Key Infrastructure (FPKI)
 * Understand how each CA’s certificate path validates to the Root, Federal Common Policy CA (COMMON)<!--I don't see that the Graph shows you how each CA validates to COMMON.-->
-* Obtain output files with public certificate information for reporting and analysis
+* Obtain public certificate information for reporting and analysis
 * Download public certificates

 ### Table of Contents